Execution Model

 Normal liquidity

-Higher participation and more stable pricing.
+Higher participation supports more stable pricing and smoother execution

 Reduced liquidity